oraichain/orai/x/provider/spec/02_messages.md

 If one of the below conditions occurs, the message will not be accepted by the network:

 - AI Data Source name is empty or the name has been taken.
-- AI Data Source source code is empty.
+- AI Data Source smart contract address is empty.
 - The fee type is invalid.

 ## MsgEditAIDataSource